reactome/release-qa-pipeline/README.md

     cd graph
     ./import.sh --help

-This script assumes that you will replace the server graph database.
+The procedure below assumes that you will replace the server graph database.

 Run the scripts as follows: